 2010, Van Horn, Texas

 As the arcane energy filled my sight, my vision shifted.
 The world’s colors inverted while streaks of bright light stained all I saw.
-Aether marks.
-Splashes of crimson and yellow lay scattered over the room like the paint smears of a mad artist.
+Aether marks, splashes of crimson and yellow lay scattered over the room like the paint smears of a mad artist.
 Aether was the fuel of all magical and supernatural alike.
-Since no use of magic was wasteless, the energy used to power it spilled around.
+Since no use of magic was wasteless, the used energy spilled around.

-They trailed out onto the balcony, down the wall marred with claw-marks, through the garden and east toward the Davis Mountains.
-What left these marks was clearly not a mage, but an unnatural being.
+The stains trailed onto the balcony, down the wall marred with claw-marks, through the garden and east toward the Davis Mountains.
+Mages didn’t leave behind claw marks, so this was an unnatural being.
 I withdrew my aether, and my sight returned to normal.
 The color of the baker’s house before me reverted to white.
-Small statuettes, one broken, embellished the corners of the terrace.
-Mr. Smith had to bake a bit of something else than donuts and bread to afford this.
+Small statuettes, one broken, embellished the terrace’s corners.
+Mr. Smith had to bake a bit of something else than donuts and bread to afford this house.

 But that mattered little.
 The aether marks suggested the culprit was an Amunite.
-Rumor had it they were an escaped experiment-gone-wrong of a former weapons development center.
-It wouldn’t be the first one I caught.
-Or the first bounty I would claim.
-Since the police station was beyond understaffed, this was above their capacity, and thus they were sure to put up a bounty for citizens to help them.
+Rumors said Amunites were an escaped experiment-gone-wrong of a former weapons development center.
+And this wouldn’t be the first one I would catch or the first bounty I would claim.
+Since the police station was beyond understaffed, cases like this one were above their capacity, and thus they put up bounties for citizens to help them.

-A bounty my family needed.
+And my family needed that bounty.
 I held my cowboy hat and leapt down.

-I fell into a controlled crouch and tipped my hat to the policeman tying the yellow tape to the tree behind me.
-Pedro turned with an annoyed sigh.
-He was one of the youngest members of the local department.
-The officer ran his hand through the mustache he grew to appear older and smiled at me.
+I fell into a controlled crouch and tipped my hat to the policeman, Pedro, tying the yellow tape to the tree behind me.
+Pedro, one of the youngest members of the local department, turned with an annoyed sigh, running his hand through the mustache he grew to appear older.
 “The yellow tape holds for you as well, Lucas.
 Not to mention you are too young for this.”

 I rolled my eyes.
-Give me a break with this nonsense.
-Yes, I was seventeen, what about it?
+Could he give me a break with this nonsense?
+Yes, I was young, what about it?
 The thought still brought a scowl to my face.
-“You’ve been saying that since I was fourteen.
+“You’ve been saying that for years.
 So, got the bounty note yet?”

-“The chief’s been on the phone about it the whole morning.
-It should be ready in the station soon.
+“The chief’s been on the phone the whole morning.
+The note should be ready soon.
 What do you think happened here?”

 An innocent curl played on my lips as I shrugged.
 “Beats me.”
 I wouldn’t move a finger until I held the note in my hand.
 Once, I helped the donut-eaters without a note and, of course, I didn’t get paid.
 Back then, it didn’t mean much.
-Yes, my family was poor, but we could get by.
-But now, my sister was sick, and since we had no money for health coverage, we had to save up to have her treated.
-Or at least adequately examined.
+Sure, my family was poor, but we could get by.
+But now, my sister was sick without a known diagnosis, and since we had no money for health coverage, we had to save up to have her examination.
 “But I might think of something during a ride to the station.”

 He snorted.
 “You said that to get a free ride.”

 Oh, I so did.
 Why would I walk when I didn’t have to?
-“Maybe.
+“Perhaps.
 Would you have something to bite into?
 I had to skip breakfast.”

 “In the car.”
 He stepped forward and motioned me to follow him.
-His badge shone in the sun while his black uniform bore the fragrance of being freshly cleaned.
-Next to him, I looked like a poor stepchild in my worn-out, high leather boots, old jeans, washed out t-shirt, and an ancient cowboy hat.
+His badge shone in the sun while his black uniform bore the fragrance of recent cleaning.
+Next to him, I looked like a poor stepchild in my worn-out, high leather boots, old jeans, a washed out t-shirt, and a cowboy hat older than I was.
 Not to mention my hay-like hair and blue eyes being a stark contrast to his darker features.

 Once in the car, I helped myself to the paper bag lying on the back seat.
 He measured me with a long look.
 “I understand things are rough, but you are young, so you can’t skip meals.”

-Instead of answering, I fished out a chocolate-topped donut and bit into it.
+Instead of answering, I fished a chocolate-topped donut from the paper bag and bit into it.
 Technically, he shouldn’t have allowed me into his car.
-But nobody cared, not in this village-called-town.
+But in this village-called-town, nobody cared.
 We arrived at the station before I finished eating.

 “Thanks.”
 I got out of the car, taking the paper bag with me.

-“That’s my breakfast too, you know,” he shouted before I closed the door.
+“That’s my breakfast too, you know,” he shouted.

 “Was.”
-I slammed the door and walked toward the beige building of the police.
+I slammed the door and walked toward the beige building that housed the police station.
 Pedro turned the car around and headed back to the crime scene.
-I approached the bounty board, and there it was, a bounty notice as fresh as a spring breeze.
+I approached the bounty board and smiled at the bounty notice pinned to the board with a nail.

 My smile froze when I saw the prize.
 Two thousand dollars.
 The biggest reward ever offered and enough to get my sister, Amber, examined.
-I tore off the paper and tucked it behind the belt of my blue jeans, not giving them a chance to change their mind.
+I tore off the paper and crumpled it into my blue jeans’ pocket, not giving the police a chance to change their mind.

-My family’s house lay by the eastern edge of the city, small and desolate.
-We didn’t have the money to repair it.
-I approached the old door and slid inside, careful not to make a noise that would wake up my mother.
+My family’s house lay by the town’s eastern edge, small and desolate.
+We lacked enough money for repairs.
+I passed through the old door, careful not to make a noise since that would wake up my mother.
 She served night shifts on Friday so she would be sleeping.
 The floorboards still creaked beneath my steps.
-I wished my mom wouldn’t have to work two waitress jobs, but there was little a high-schooler like me could do to help.
-Aside from hunting bounties.
+I wished my mom wouldn’t have to work two waitress jobs, but I was in the last year of high-school, so there was little I could do to help.
+Aside from hunting bounties, of course.

-As I passed through the living room, I glimpsed Amber sleeping on the couch.
+When I passed through the living room, I glimpsed Amber sleeping on the couch.
 With a tightened chest, I stepped to my sister.
 The girl trembled in a fever, covered by sweat.
 The local charlatan that called himself a doctor said she had the flu.
 Yet three weeks of popping pills later, Amber was every bit as sick as when we first visited him.
-We had to get her a proper examination, but that cost money we didn’t have.
+We had to get her a proper examination and then a treatment, but even the examination alone cost money we didn’t have.

 Amber needed me to get the bounty, and I would do just that.